pleiszenburg/zugbruecke/README.rst

-the Unix side to the Wine side as well as in the opposite direction, but those operations must (a) be triggered by the programmer (manually, so to speak) and (b) require knowledge of the size of the data structure to copied.
+the Unix side to the Wine side as well as in the opposite direction, but those operations must (a) be triggered by the programmer (manually, so to speak) and (b) require knowledge of the size of the data structure to be copied.

 Missing features (for full ctypes compatibility)
 ================================================